 Conquer your fear of heights by jumping off Pelican Rock.
 Then climb back up and do it again!
 This area is great for snorkeling too, so don’t forget your mask and snorkel.

-Flyboarding is a lot of a fun and not available in most places.
+Flyboarding is a lot of a fun and only available in select locations.
 Don’t miss out on this unique experience.

 Fly through the air to see the beautiful landscape from a really unique perspective.